SubhashG05/patient-risk-stratification/README.md

 - Develop a clinical validation framework for model verification
 - Add collaborative filtering for treatment recommendations

-## Contributing

-Contributions to this project are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Disclaimer

-This application is for demonstration purposes only and should not be used for actual clinical decision making.
-Always consult with qualified healthcare professionals for medical decisions.

 ## Contact

 - GitHub: https://github.com/SubhashG05